Original film title in Malay: Chinta

 Do not expect Chinta to be a typical revenge film though.
 Clearly inspired by the popular Metro-Goldwyn-Mayer (MGM) musicals of the time, Chinta is instead a musical love story that featured alluring sarong-clad women with bare shoulders, singing, dancing and swimming by the coast, as well-built fishermen and handsome guests row to shore in their sampans to the villagers’ delight.
 Romance and sexiness, not bloodshed, are the calling cards of the movie.

 In the film’s narrative, ‘Indrapuri’ is the name of a fictional North Brunei kingdom in existence more than 500 years ago.
-In reality, ‘Indra Puri’ was the name of an ancient Hindu Kingdom based in North Sumatra, where Aceh Besar Regency, Indonesia, is situated today.
+In reality, ‘Indra Puri’ was the name of an ancient Hindu kingdom based in North Sumatra, where Aceh Besar Regency, Indonesia, is situated today.
 Shaw Brothers’ film crew did not have to travel far to Brunei or Aceh for coastal village locations that might be fit for the environs of the fictional Indrapuri kingdom.
-They found them on the island of Singapore — a late-1940s Singapore still recovering from the aftermath of the Japanese Occupation, with an island landscape yet to witness overt urbanization and still with much natural coastlines to boast of.
+They found them on the island of Singapore — a late-1940s Singapore still recovering from the aftermath of the Japanese Occupation, with an island landscape yet to witness overt urbanisation and still with much natural coastlines to boast of.

 According to a Straits Times report (‘Chinta’ is a big success’, 31 Oct 1948, p.
 7), most of Chinta’s “outside shots were taken close to Ponggol Beach on Singapore Island”.
 The rocky intertidal shores and mangrove beaches that used to surround Punggol Point (Tanjong Punggol) masqueraded as the idyllic coastal village where Chinta, daughter of the deposed Indrapuri king, is placed in refuge.
-The film and its actors rather exploited the coastal features of Tanjong Punggol to their fullest: singing and cavorting on the sandy beaches; posing sexily against a rocky cliff; taking (synchronized) dips in the pristine-looking waters; rowing sampans with the long coastline of Pasir Gudang as backdrop; caressing one another while seated on exposed coastal rocks during high tide; and frolicking among the stilt roots of the Bakau (Rhizophora sp.) mangrove tree.
+The film and its actors rather exploited the coastal features of Tanjong Punggol to their fullest: singing and cavorting on the sandy beaches; posing sexily against a rocky cliff; taking (synchronised) dips in the pristine-looking waters; rowing sampans with the long coastline of Pasir Gudang as backdrop; caressing one another while seated on exposed coastal rocks during high tide; and frolicking among the stilt roots of the Bakau (Rhizophora sp.) mangrove tree.

 These were also likely the same Punggol foreshores where the brutal Japanese Kempeitai (military police) shot dead hundreds of Chinese civilians during a Sook Ching purging operation on 23 February 1942, a mere six years before the production of Chinta.
 There laid the bodies of Chinese males who were rounded up from communities living along Upper Serangoon Road and deemed to be anti-Japanese elements dangerous to the new regime.
 Seen in this light, the shores depicted in the movie were perhaps not as idyllic as they were meant to be.
 This lack in the idyllic is even more apparent in recent times as the view out from Punggol Point, which was once of the rural Pasir Gudang and coastal kampongs Ayer Biru and Pasir Merah (Punggol’s opposite coast across the Johor Straits), had turned into one of a massive complex of heavy industries, port terminals and oil refineries.
 On the Singapore side, it is likely that none of the natural coastlines in Punggol that were used as film locations for Chinta are in existence today; they have been lost to reclamation and man-made seafront promenades.
 Punggol Point is also fast transforming into a high-value waterfront property populated by clusters of shopping, dining and leisure spots.
 A few developers have started the ball rolling.
 The newest kid on the block named itself ‘The Punggol Settlement’.
-Oh well.

 What formed the backdrop to the above scenes of sampan-rowing filmed off Punggol Point was the Johor coastline of the Tebrau (or Johor) Strait, inhabited in parts by the villagers of Kampong Ayer Biru and Kampong Pasir Merah.
 An extract from a 1941 map of Singapore (see map below) shows us the positions of the kampungs relative to Punggol Point.
 Academic Mariam Ali had reported in an essay (see ‘Further Reading’ below) that a group of people collectively known as the ‘Orang Johor’ had once lived in these kampungs.
 Some of them probably had ancestries traced back to the Orang Laut in Singapore’s early history.
 In 1948, the year in which Chinta was produced, these kampong dwellers from Johor had moved as a community to Punggol and Tanjong Irau (in Sembawang) after a curfew was imposed upon the declaration of the Malayan Emergency.
 Many of the villagers were nighttime fishermen and found it hard to continue their livelihood under curfew conditions, leading to their relocation across the Johor Strait.
 Some of them who owned lands returned to the Johor coast after the Emergency.
 The rest settled in Singapore.